 A gorgeous world begging to be explored

 What really set Dragon Quest XI apart for me from other sprawling open world Japanese RPGs was the overall look and feel of the game.
 Graphics are superb.
 The soundtrack is magical.
 Together they create a sense of atmosphere rivaled by very few games in this genre.
-Although not hyper realistic, it is easily one of the prettiest JRPGs on PS4 and Xbox One.
+Although not hyper realistic, it is easily one of the prettiest JRPGs to date.

 The only downside to the whole experience is the inclusion of English voice acting, which was also available in the original re-release of this title in 2017.
 The English voice acting is OK, but strays into the realm of annoying on too many occasions.
 That being said, for a more authentic experience, Japanese voice acting is available, with toggled English captions.